gfkpth/bert-apc-trainer/presentation/Hoehn2025_APC_detector.md

 ##

-\centering\LARGE Thanks for your attention and a pleasant and productive 9 weeks!
+\centering\LARGE Thanks for your attention

+\Large and a pleasant and productive 9 weeks!

 ## References {.allowframebreaks}